mmsaeed509/mmsaeed509/README.md

 ## About Me:
 ###
 * 🎓 I am an undergraduate student of Computer Science at *Faculty of Computers and Artificial Intelligence Cairo University*.
+And I am An Independent And Self-motivated Cyber Security Enthusiast With Proven And Ethical Hacking, Pen-testing, Digital Forensics,  Reverse Engineering, And Red-Team Skills.
+Passionate About Artificial Intelligence, Cyber Security, And Computer Hardware.

 * ⭐ Interested in _Cyber Security_.